nglthu/English_5_1_24/CPU.md

 ## 2. ARM architecture vs x86 Architecture

-Change the way how instruction has been executed
+Change the way how [sets of] instructions have been  commanded and executed.

 <img src='img/pipelinebranchBehaviourx86.png'>